 Get Your Tickets Now

-Overall, I love the FlyOver Las Vegas rides, and I think the attraction is worth seeing.
-It’s so transportive that it’ll make you forget you’re on The Strip!
+Overall, I love FlyOver, and the attraction is absolutely worth seeing.
+It’s so transportive that it’ll make you forget you’re on The Strip.

 I also like that it’s an entire experience with a boarding room and preshow.
 So you’re not just hopping on the flight simulator, and that’s it.